mihaip/infinite-mac/README.md

 ## Development

+This project uses [Git LFS](https://git-lfs.github.com/), ensure that the LFS tooling is installed before cloning the repo.

 This project uses submodules, use `git clone --recursive https://github.com/mihaip/infinite-mac.git` to clone it (or run `git submodule update --init --recursive` if you have an existing checkout).

 Common development tasks, all done via `npm run`: